AymanQ-A-Maani/Recipes-API-Project/README.md

 Students were tasked to create a recipes web page using HTML5, CSS3, Bootstrap, and JavaScript.
 This web page should feature an [API](https://forkify-api.herokuapp.com/) of recipe images with their description as texts.
 # Projects Components
 ## 1.`Navigation bar`
-The nav bar has multiple links to food categories; once clicked, the page will display all the available recipes for that food category.
+The nav bar has multiple links of food categories; once clicked, the page will display all the available recipes for that food category.
 ## 2.`Recepie exhibt`
 This is where data gets displayed after requesting it from the server.
 It has two buttons:
 * **Source button**: This button will open the website that hosts the recipe.